mathaou/termdbms/README.md

 #### Roadmap

+- Save SQL queries to a built-in clipboard!
+- Updated styling!
-- Add/remove rows/columns/cells
+- Add/remove rows/columns/cells with context menu
-- Filter tables by fuzzy search
+- Filter tables by fuzzy search with context menu
 - MySQL/ PostgreSQL support
-- Line wrapping / horizontal scroll for format/SQL mode
+- Line wrapping / horizontal scroll for format/SQL mode, as well as better handling of lots of tabs and newlines.

 ####
 <details>